Shielding of rotor noise by plates and wings: Results

 \section{Results}

-To illustrate the application of the method, we present sample results for an arbitrarily selected configuration, with rotor parameters $h=0.9$, $a=0.3$, $n=6$.
-The rotor is positioned at $x_{0}=-2a$, i.e. one rotor diameter upstream of the trailing edge.
+To illustrate the application of the method, we present sample results for an arbitrarily selected configuration, with rotor parameters $a=0.3$, $n=6$.
+The rotor is positioned above the plate at $h=0.9$, and one rotor diameter upstream of the trailing edge at $x_{0}=-2a$.
 The rotor tip Mach number $M_{t}$ is set to~0.6, so that the wavenumber $k=n M_{t}/a=12$, and the flow Mach number $M_{0}=0.15$.
 The acoustic field is evaluated using the methods of this paper, and compared to full numerical evaluation, with results calculated above and below the plate to examine the shielding effect.

 Figure~\ref{fig:results:potential} shows the real and imaginary part of the potential at $-16a\leq x-x_{0}\leq 16a$, $z=0$, i.e.\ directly above and below the source centre.
 Results are calculated at a constant vertical displacement above and below the source, $y=h\pm 16a$.
+The two upper plots show the acoustic potential above the source and the plate, and the lower plots show the field below the plate, at the same distance from the source as in the upper plots.
 The region marked ``III'' on each plot shows where (\ref{equ:summary:3}) has been applied, in the transition region where the asymptotic approximation for the edge-scattered field breaks down.
-The beginning of this breakdown is apparent at the end of region~III, in particular in the lower left-hand plot of the figure.
+The beginning of this breakdown is apparent at the end of region~III, in particular in the lower left-hand plot of the figure, where the difference between the asymptotic approximation and the numerical evaluation is clear for $(x-x_{0})/a\gtrapprox0$.
+This corresponds to the hyperbolic boundary shown in Figure~\ref{fig:summary:regions}, which has been drawn for the same value of $K$ as used in the calculations.

 In applications, where the rotor may be placed above a wing in order to benefit from shielding effects, the region of interest is the ``shadow zone'' upstream of the trailing edge.
 The upper and lower fields are computed at constant distance from the source, so the different scales on the upper and lower plots make the shielding effect clear.
 In this case, the maximum amplitude upstream of the trailing edge is about ten times greater above the plate than below, and is well predicted by the far field approximation.